 As gout progresses through these stages, it becomes increasingly important to seek medical attention and implement appropriate management strategies to prevent long-term complications.

-The main causes of gout are linked to high uric acid levels, resulting from diet, genetics, and medical conditions.
+The main causes of gout are high uric acid levels, which are linked to diet, genetics, and medical conditions.

 While anyone can develop gout, certain factors can increase an individual's risk of experiencing this painful condition.
 Some of the primary gout risk factors include:

-If left untreated, gout causes serious complications that can significantly impact a person's quality of life.
+If left untreated, gout can lead to serious complications that significantly impact a person's quality of life.
 These complications include:

-Taking steps for gout prevention and managing its symptoms can help reduce the risk of these complications.
+Taking steps to prevent gout and manage its symptoms can help reduce the risk of these complications.

 Preventing gout involves a combination of lifestyle changes and managing risk factors.
 Some key strategies for gout prevention include: